 Flexible, Interdisciplinary, Integrative

-At the UC Berkeley College of Natural Resources, students enjoy a small-college experience at the world’s greatest public university.
-CNR’s nine undergraduate majors , sponsored by four academic departments, are multidisciplinary programs that encompass the natural and social sciences, with a strong commitment to undergraduate teaching and flexible, integrative approaches.
+At the UC Berkeley Rausser College of Natural Resources, students enjoy a small-college experience at the world’s greatest public university.
+Rausser’s nine undergraduate majors , sponsored by four academic departments, are multidisciplinary programs that encompass the natural and social sciences, with a strong commitment to undergraduate teaching and flexible, integrative approaches.

 Ten graduate programs , consistently placed at the top of national rankings, allow students to form partnerships with faculty working at the leading edges of their fields.

-CNR’s majors are multidisciplinary programs that encompass the natural and social sciences, with a strong commitment to undergraduate teaching and flexible, integrative approaches.
+Rausser’s majors are multidisciplinary programs that encompass the natural and social sciences, with a strong commitment to undergraduate teaching and flexible, integrative approaches.